Alaska Republicans vote overwhelmingly for Trump in presidential preference poll

 "We need to do a better job getting the information out," said Leman.

-Republicans could vote in polling locations outside their place of residence, but all communities in districts 2, 5, and 37 through 40 are off the road system, meaning their residents would have had to board a plane or boat to reach the nearest polling location.
+Republicans could vote in polling locations outside their place of residence, but most communities in districts 2, 5, and 37 through 40 are off the road system, meaning their residents would have had to board a plane or boat to reach the nearest polling place.

-Turnout in the poll was significantly lower than that recorded in 2016, when more than 20,000 Alaska Republicans participated.

 [4 things to watch for on Super Tuesday]